alex-hoagland/alex-hoagland.github.io/_workingpapers/jmp.md

 title: "An Ounce of Prevention or a Pound of Cure?
 The Value of Health Risk Information"
 collection: workingpapers
 permalink: /workingpapers/jmp-health-risk-information
-excerpt: 'Individuals learn about their health risks from witnessing family health experiences.
-I assess how the (mis)-interpretation of this risk information limits the potential welfare gains from informational spillovers, using household health shocks as quasi-random risk signals.
-Adverse health events generate strong, persistent spillover effects within a family, increasing spending by about 10% annually among unaffected household members.
-I show that these responses are more consistent with households reevaluating their health risks than other potential mechanisms; however, responses include increased utilization of both high- and low-return services.
-To evaluate welfare effects, I estimate a structural model of health choices in which individuals learn about their health risks as health events reveal information.
-The model suggests that consumers over-respond to health information by over-weighting their health risks, resulting in welfare losses averaging $2,788.
-Placing bounds on how consumers update their beliefs in response to risk information improves welfare for 86% of households.
-My analysis suggests that the revelation of health risk information can be optimally targeted on household demographics to improve social welfare gains.'
+excerpt: 'Individuals infer their health risk from experiences of people around them, particularly family.
+I assess how household health events affect this learning.
+When someone is diagnosed with a chronic condition, their family members increase healthcare spending by 10%.
+Informational spillovers lead to higher utilization of both high- and low-return care; responses align with individuals reassessing health risks given new information.
+To evaluate welfare implications, I estimate a structural decision-making model where individuals learn about risk from family.
+Results reveal consumers over-respond to diagnoses, over-weighting their risks ex-post and crowding out potential welfare gains from information for almost half of individuals.'
-venue: 'Working Paper (job market paper)'
+venue: 'Working Paper'
 paperurl: 'https://alex-hoagland.github.io/files/Hoagland_BU_JMPHealthInfo.pdf'
 ---

-Individuals learn about their health risks from witnessing family members' health experiences.
-I assess how the (mis)-interpretation of this risk information limits the potential welfare gains from informational spillovers, using household health shocks as quasi-random risk signals.
-Adverse health events generate strong, persistent spillover effects within a family, increasing spending by about 10\% annually among unaffected household members.
-I show that these responses are more consistent with households reevaluating their health risks than other potential mechanisms; however, responses include increased utilization of both high- and low-return services.
-To evaluate welfare effects, I estimate a structural model of health choices in which individuals learn about their health risks as health events reveal information.
-The model suggests that consumers over-respond to health information by over-weighting their health risks, resulting in welfare losses averaging $2,788.
-Placing bounds on how consumers update their beliefs in response to risk information improves welfare for 86% of households.
-My analysis suggests that the revelation of health risk information can be optimally targeted on household demographics to improve social welfare gains.'
+Individuals infer their health risk from experiences of people around them, particularly family.
+I assess how household health events affect this learning.
+When someone is diagnosed with a chronic condition, their family members increase healthcare spending by 10%.
+Informational spillovers lead to higher utilization of both high- and low-return care; responses align with individuals reassessing health risks given new information.
+To evaluate welfare implications, I estimate a structural decision-making model where individuals learn about risk from family.
+Results reveal consumers over-respond to diagnoses, over-weighting their risks ex-post and crowding out potential welfare gains from information for almost half of individuals.

 [Read the full paper here!](https://alex-hoagland.github.io/files/Hoagland_BU_JMPHealthInfo.pdf)

-You can also access a slide deck describing the paper [here](https://alex-hoagland.github.io/files/Hoagland_BU_JMPHealthInfo_Slides.pdf).

 Online appendices are contained in separate files, accessible here.